Etruria89/RTI_Final/02_Ass_II/README_II.md

 ### Limitations and improvements

-A clear limitation of the currnt algorithm is the fact that any time that a new target is requested and created, the code automatically acts on both the topic involved in the 'move_base' and the 'bug0' algorithms.
+- A clear limitation of the currnet algorithm is the fact that any time that a new target is requested and created, the code automatically acts on both the topic involved in the 'move_base' and the 'bug0' algorithms.
 A selective publication of the topic conditioned by the current active algorithm could be preferrable.
-Moreover, the algorithm does not allow the user to interrupt any active action without killing the nodes or the control of the robot. for this reason, anytime that the user wants to stop the robot, ho/she has launche again the **final_launcher.launch** script that forces the robot to move back to its initial target stop at coordinates [-4,7].
+Moreover, the algorithm does not allow the user to interrupt any active action without killing the nodes or the control of the robot.
+For this reason, anytime that the user wants to stop the robot, he/she has to launch again the **final_launcher.launch** script that forces the robot to move back to its initial target stop at coordinates [-4,7].
-From a visualization point of view the target is indicated only if the 'move_base' algorithm is active while the local planned trajectory is continuosly displayed.
+A system to interrupt the robot current action and trigger the user interface to specify a new action at anytime whould be preferrable.

-In case of failure of the '/main' node there is no back-up strategy to bring the robot in a specified safe position but it simpli stops working.
+Moreover, in case of failure of the '/main' node there is no back-up strategy to bring the robot in a specified safe position but it simply stops working.
+The implementation of a safe arrest position and a recovery condition would be preferrable.
+- In the current verion when the _'wall_folloiwing'_ [3] status in requested the robot look for the closer wall detected by the laser sensor and it points that wall.
+Unfortunately in this behaviour, the closer wall detected by the sensor does not always with the closer wall in absolute terms since it depends on the robot pose.
+To identify the closer wall in absolute term the robot should make a 360 complete turn and scan the whole surrounding environment in order to define and store the orientation of the closer wall and only then point it and proceed to reach the wall.
+This improvement has noticed but not impreoved in this version of the package.
+- From a visualization point of view it has to be noticed that
+	-  The target is indicated only if the 'move_base' algorithm is the selected one
+	-  The local planned trajectory is continuosly displayed even if the 'bug_0' algorithm is the active one.